 Principles for Processing Personal Data

-Our principles for processing personal data subject to the GDPR are:
+Our principles for processing personal data subject to the PECR and GDPR are:

 Fairness and lawfulness.
 When we process personal data, the individual rights of the Data Subjects must be protected.
 All personal data must be collected and processed in a legal and fair manner.